Seabrook

 The level of residential development activity in Seabrook is very low in comparison to the average area assessed nationally by AreaSearch

-New properties are constructed at an average expected cost of $389,000, which is below regional levels, indicating more affordable housing options for buyers.
+The population decline in recent years suggests that new supply has been keeping up with demand, providing good choices for buyers.
+The average construction cost value of new homes is $262,000, which is below regional levels, indicating more affordable housing options for buyers.
 Compared to Greater Melbourne, Seabrook has significantly less development activity, 94.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-Development activity in Seabrook is also lower than nationally, reflecting market maturity and possible development constraints.
+This limited supply generally supports stronger demand and values for established properties.
+Development activity in Seabrook is also lower than national levels, reflecting market maturity and possible development constraints.

 Recent development has consisted entirely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-The location has approximately 3083 people per dwelling approval, demonstrating an established market.
-Looking ahead, Seabrook is expected to grow by 1558 residents through to 2041.
+There are approximately 3083 people per dwelling approval, indicating an established market.
+By 2041, Seabrook is expected to grow by 1558 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development